sebasibarguen/udacity-nanodegree-visualization/README.md

 What is the purpose of the graphs?
 I like the colors and design of the graphs, but I feel they lack context.
 Months 5-9 increase DepDelay, surely because of the increased amount of flights in summer time.

 > -Brother

 ## Resources
-list any sources you consulted to create your visualization

 - [Trulia 247 visualization](http://www.trulia.com/vis/tru247/)
 - [D3.JS Documentation](d3js.org)